I’ll barge straight in.

-If a large portion of these journeys are incomplete due to the cookie not surviving, the model is no longer correct as it is working with incomplete journeys.
-This has been worsened the last two years due to developments such as Intelligent Tracking Prevention (ITP) on Safari.
+If a large portion of these journeys is incomplete due to the cookie not surviving, the model is no longer correct as it is working with incomplete journeys.
+This has worsened in the last two years due to developments such as Intelligent Tracking Prevention (ITP) on Safari.

 “Concretely, where cookie lifetimes are now shorter than the time needed between click and conversion, we risk heavily underinvesting.”

 Let us take the following example:

 Pre-ITP – safari user on a desktop, searching for a new gaming laptop:

 - On day 0, the user searches for “best gaming laptops”, clicks on a Mediamarkt ad, and discovers the Mediamarkt laptop range.
 They navigate to a few of the pages.
 They note the models and prices and leave the site, as they have other things to take care of now.
 They do not log in and have never purchased on the webshop before.

 - On day 3, The user remembers the laptops from Mediamarkt website, so they search on “Mediamarkt gaming laptop”.
 They click on the organic search results.
 They see and order the laptop.